ryantm/agenix/README.md

 ## Rekeying

-If you change the public keys in `secrets.yaml`, you should rekey your
+If you change the public keys in `secrets.nix`, you should rekey your
 secrets:

 ```console